1221mitchell/web_scraping_and_natural_language_processing/README.md

 - Code and executive summary must be in a clearly commented Jupyter Notebook.
 - You must submit your slide deck.
 - Materials must be submitted by **11:59 PM EST on Friday, Dec 4th**.
+- Presentation must be ready by **10:30 AM EST on Friday, Dec 4th**.

 ---